zhullyb/monyhar/monyhar/tools/gritsettings/README.md

 generation system (which uses GRIT - see tools/grit).

-**resource_ids**: This file is used to assign starting resource ids for resources and strings used by Chromium.
+**resource_ids**: This file is used to assign starting resource ids for resources and strings used by Monyhar.
 This is done to ensure that resource ids are unique across all the grd files.
 If you are adding a new grd file, please add a new entry to this file.